December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 How to Eliminate Pests

-• Wipe leaves with a damp cloth to remove pests manually.
+• Wipe the leaves with a damp cloth (the manual method).

-• Spray the plant with insecticidal soap or neem oil.
+• Spray your peace lily with insecticidal soap or neem oil.

 9. Being Root Bound

-Peace lilies grow quickly and so their roots can outgrow their pot.
-When this happens the plant becomes stressed and may shows signs like yellow leaves.
+Peace lilies grow quickly and so their roots can easily outgrow their pot.
+This will stress the plant and one of the way that shows up is with yellow leaves.

 How to Check